Human Resources

 Occupational Accident Elimination Initiatives and Accidents Occurring Over Time

-To achieve zero occupational accidents, we are working with partner companies to reduce facility and work-related risks.
+To achieve zero occupational accidents, we are working with contractors to reduce facility and work-related risks.

 Specifically, we conduct risk assessments prior to the start of operations of new facilities and safety audits and inspections of existing facilities, and strive to prevent occupational accidents and legal violations at each business site by disseminating and complying with equipment safety measures and rules.
 Furthermore, in the event of an occupational accident, we investigate the cause and then conduct safety inspections and measures to prevent recurrence.